 Frequently Asked Questions

-Q: I like the shape of my face, but not my “weak chin” and jawline.
+- Question: I like the shape of my face, but not my “weak chin” and jawline.
 Will a chin implant change the shape of my face?
 Or just my chin?

-A: Dr. Ransom works closely with all of his patients to select the best implant type, size, and shape to meet their aesthetic goals.
+- Answer: Dr. Ransom works closely with all of his patients to select the best implant type, size, and shape to meet their aesthetic goals.
 Most implants will not change the shape of the face – rather, they provide projection to the chin and lower jaw area.
 This is seen clearly in profile.
 In some cases, an implant may be selected to compensate for a bony deficiency in this area of the face (such as an extended chin implant).
 Depending on the exact implant selected, the patient’s frontal appearance may be altered.
 The degree of change, however, is dependent on the implant specifications – and Dr. Ransom makes sure that you understand which implant that you will have placed.
 More information about facial implants is available during your consultation.

-Q: What happens to the implant over time?
+- Question: What happens to the implant over time?

-A: Silicone-based implants are biologically inert – meaning they basically don’t cause any significant tissue changes and do not integrate with your body.
+- Answer: Silicone-based implants are biologically inert – meaning they basically don’t cause any significant tissue changes and do not integrate with your body.
 Rather, the implant becomes fixed in place by a thin fibrous capsule, formed by your body after the implant is inserted.
 None of the implant material escapes into your body or bloodstream.
 This material is the safest and best option available.

-Q: If I decide later that I no longer want the chin implant, can it be removed?
+- Question: If I decide later that I no longer want the chin implant, can it be removed?

-A: Yes, a chin implant can be removed.
+- Answer: Yes, a chin implant can be removed.
 This is an uncommon but straightforward procedure that often can be performed with local anesthetic and conscious sedation.
 Cheek implants can also be modified or replaced, if a different shape or size is desired at a later date – though it is best to avoid multiple surgeries if at all possible.
 Please see the procedure page for chin implant revision for more information.
 Dr. Ransom can discuss the details of implant placement or removal, as well as different shapes, sizes, thicknesses, and contours during your consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.